aaronbloomfield/ics/hws/hw-ethics.md

 Save all the prompts that you use -- both the original prompt and the "modification" prompts.

+Your ChatGPT response must be reasonable!!!
+While it's fun to phrase it as if it were from Dr. Seuss, that would not be accepted as a reasonable answer to such an essay prompt.
+Likewise, you have to ensure that the prompts sincerely try to elicit a correct response, and that the answer is correctly to the limit of ChatGPT's ability.

 Keep in mind that you can re-generate a previous response, or make modifications.
 There are a few strict requirements about the final ChatGPT response that you are going to use:

 - Each of the cases (or situations or ethical framekworks) must have a discussion about both sides (pros and cons, etc.) of the issue